tonxycs/SemDINO/README.md

 ### Dataset: (Information and Download)

-Information: please refer to our datasets/RS's code and Paper's Experiments Settings Section ‌especially‌: 1.Datasets 2.Implementation Details.
+#### Information : please refer to our datasets/RS's code and Paper's Experiments Settings Section ‌especially‌: 1.Datasets 2.Implementation Details.
-Download: the following is a summary of the processed semantic change detection dataset and the predictable weights used in this paper:
+### Download: the following is a summary of the processed semantic change detection dataset and the predictable weights used in this paper:

 [A] Landsat-SCD: